roehampton/module-content/software-development-2/week-11/lab/bak.md

 - Read input from the keyboard.
 - Try and convert the input to a number (or whatever you are trying to do).
-- If exception raised, print error and loop, asking for input again.
+- If an exception is raised, print error and loop, asking for input again.

 ```cpp
 #include <iostream>